DarrCoh/ISS-Window/README.md

 ### 3/3 Script

 We are going to make a script that will launch during the boot of our single board computer.
-Put this pre-made one :
+Create the script "iss-streamer" and put this code in your home directory :
-> For a Raspberry Pi, go to /etc and edit the **rc.local** script.
+> For a Raspberry Pi, put it in /home/pi

 ```shell
 #!/bin/bash